 A branch company can be opened by a registered mainland Chinese company or by a foreign company that wants to establish its business presence in China.
 This type of company does not have its own legal entity and it is not independent of the parent company.
 It must share the name of the head company and this can be done simply by adding the Chinese word for a branch at the end of the company’s name.

 Any operations performed by a branch in China must be in line with the parent company’s business scope.
 The branch does not need a board of directors and the parent company is fully liable for the debts and obligations of the Chinese branch.
 This extensive liability is the main difference between a branch and a subsidiary.
-Our Chinese lawyers can help you with more information about liability and how it affects your company.
+Our Chinese attorneys can help you with more information about liability and how it affects your company.

 A subsidiary in China

 Unlike the branch, the subsidiary is a separate legal entity in which the parent company owns shares.
 The two companies do not need to have the same name and the parent company’s control is limited to the amount of share capital invested in the company.
 For example, it can appoint or dismiss board members.
 A wholly owned subsidiary in China has 100% of its share capital owned by the parent company.
 If this is the case, then the parent company has complete control over the subsidiary.
 Our Chinese attorneys can tell you more about the company incorporation procedure in China which you will have to observe if deciding to open a subsidiary.
 Some business activities in China will require special permits and our lawyers can help you obtain them.